mike-rambil/Advanced-Git/dev-docs/FORMAT.md

 # Format for Documenting Git Commands (JSON-Compatible)

-This project uses a structured format for documenting Git commands, matching the fields in `toc-source.json`.
+This project uses a structured format for documenting Git commands, which is stored in [`../toc-source.json`](../toc-source.json).
 Use the following template for each command:

 ---